stephentetley/factio/README.md

 # factio

 Fact importing and exporting for the Flix programming language.
-Imports CSV, SQLite and flat text files, and exports CSV.
+Imports CSV, SQLite and flat text files, and exports CSV and SQLite.

 ## Build instructions